 A) Only numbers B) Only lowercase letters C) Only alphabetic characters (uppercase and lowercase) D) Any characters including special ones

-3. Which of these passwords will pass the RegEx validation for strength?
+3. Which of these passwords will pass the RegEx below?

 ^(?=.*[a-z])(?=.*[A-Z])(?=.*\d)(?=.*[@$!%*?&]).{8,}$